 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

 Spanish artist Francisco López performs a multi-layered live sound projection, Untitled 0304, a new work that shifts from the limits of perception to extremes of sonic power.
 His process begins with environmental recordings collected in jungles and sub-tropical forests.
-But López modifies these source materials until they’re abstract and unrecognizable.
-He’s more interested in musical purism rather than any visual, representational or semantic elements.
+But López modifies these source materials until they’re unrecognizable.
+He’s a musical purist, more interested in abstraction rather than any visual, representational or semantic elements.

 One of the leading figures of the international experimental underground, Francisco López (b.1964, Madrid, Spain) has realized concerts and sound installations all over the world.
 He made his Chicago debut at Lampo in September 2000.